wp-plugins/grand-media/readme.txt

 *   Uses WordPress' native Image Resizer
 *   Import files from server folder or from others gallery plugins
 *   Full Window Gallery Page permalinks (like GRAND Page in Flagallery) - you can copy gallery permalink and insert it in the website menu
+*   (NEW) Role/Capability Manager intergrated
+*   (NEW) Statuses: public, private (only for logged in users), etc. for files, albums
+*   (NEW) Batch operations with selected Gmedia items

 TODO List:

 *   iOS manage application (work in progress..)
-*   Statuses: public, private, etc. for files, albums and galleries (work in progress..)
+*   Cover for Album.
+It will be also used for music without cover (work in progress..)
-*   Bulk operations with selected Gmedia items (in queue)
+*   More Batch operations with selected Gmedia items (work in progress..)
 *   Share albums to socials from admin panel (in queue)
 *   Different templates to display Gmedia Library (aka GRAND Pages in Flagallery plugin) (in queue)
 *   More modules for creating photo gallery, audio playlist, video playlist